DV

 Strategy & risk

-EEM tracks MSCI Emerging Markets Index with an index approach, while VWO tracks FTSE Emerging Markets All Cap China A Inclusion Index using an international strategy.
-Beta is 1.0 for EEM and 0.79 for VWO, indicating VWO is less volatile relative to the market.
+EEM tracks MSCI Emerging Markets Index with an index approach, while VWO tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach.
+Beta is 1.03 for EEM and 0.78 for VWO, indicating VWO is less volatile relative to the market.

 Fund details